tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 In order to send an encrypted SNI, the client MUST first select one of the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
-This share is then used for the client's "key_share" extension and will be used to derive both the SNI encryption key and the (EC)DHE shared secret which is used in the TLS key schedule.
+This share will then be sent to the server in the EncryptedSNI extension and used to derive the SNI encryption key.
+It does not affect the (EC)DHE shared secret used in the TLS key schedule.
-This has two important implications:

-- The client MUST only provide one KeyShareEntry

-- The server is committing to support every group in the ESNIKeys list (see below for server behavior).
+This has one important implication: The client-facing server is committing to support every group in the ESNIKeys list (see below for server behavior).
+The (backend) server terminating the TLS connection makes no such commitment, as its key exchange algorithm selection is unaffected.

-The SNI encryption key is computed from the DH shared secret Z as
+Let Z be the DH shared secret derived from a key share in ESNIKeys and the corresponding client share in EncryptedSNI.entry.
+The SNI encryption key is Z as follows:
-follows:

 ~~~~
    Zx = HKDF-Extract(0, Z)